ProgrammingHero1/100-plus-python-coding-problems-with-solutions/Computations/Triangle-Area.md

 ---

 # The problem
 Take three sides of a triangle.
 And then calculate the area of the triangle.
+This is also known as Heron's formula for finding area of a triangle.

 ## How it works
 To calculate the area of the triangle.
 First, calculate the half of the perimeter.
 Here perimeter is the sum of each side of the triangle.